Wappsto/javascript-wappsto-wapp/README.md

 ### Analyzing historical data

-It is possible to use the Analyric Backend to analyze the historical data of a value.
+It is possible to use the Analytic Backend to analyze the historical data of a value.

 #### Energy Data